Moringa-SDF-PT10/group-09-recipe-app-project/README.md

-# Recipe Sharing App
+# 🍽️ Recipe App (React)
 The Recipe sharing App, is a single-page React application that allows users to browse, create, and choose favourite recipes using a public API.

 In this App, users can sign in to access protected routes for adding recipes, favoriting recipes, and viewing their profile.

 The App is built with React, featuring user authentication, Recipe management and intergration with TheMealDB API.

-## Features
+## 🔧 Features
-- Allows users to browse Recipes

-- users can search for a recipe

-- Profile, add-recipe, favorites, edit-recipe,id, and my-recipesUser routes have an authentication

-- Allows users to create Recipes

-- Has favorites System

-- Users can manage Recipes
+- 🔐 Authentication (Login/Register)
+- 🧾 View all recipes
+- ⭐ Mark recipes as favorite
+- ✏️ Edit or delete your recipes

-- Has a responsive design
+- 🌐 Responsive design with React Router

-## Development Stack
+##  Tech Stack

 1. React with Vite